sty2000/IntelliVerify/README.md

 ## Setup
 To run this program locally, please follow the next procedure:

+0. Download the initial docker image:
+- `docker pull karmaresearch/wdps2`

-1. Transmit the source code to the docker image.
+2. Transmit the source code to the docker image.
 - Use the command `docker cp /IntelliVerify $(ImageID):/app/`

 2. Install the requirements.